ihsn/nada-documentation/src/admin-guide/web-ui/studies.md

 ![](~@imageBase/images/data_tabs_table.png)

+:::tip Metadata schema

 For documenting tables, NADA makes use of a metadata schema developed by the World Bank Development Data Group.

-:::tip Note
 The documentation of the table metadata schema is available at https://ihsn.github.io/nada-api-redoc/catalog-admin/#tag/Tables.
 A Schema Guide is also available, which provides more detailed information on the structure, content, and use of the metadata standards and schemas.
 :::